JakubDziworski/JakubDziworski.github.io/_posts/2020-07-13-arduino-obd-dpf-monitor-insignia.md

 ![LighterSockerCables](/assets/media/arduino_dpf_monitor_insignia/insignia_monitor_lighter_socket_cables.jpg)

 ## Plastic case
-This is the case that will lock in nicely into the hole that is next to the lighter socket in Opel Insignia.
+You can download 3d model [here](https://www.tinkercad.com/things/6EkhNXzBm1v-insignia-dpf-monitor).
+It will lock in nicely into the hole that is next to the lighter socket in Opel Insignia.
 If you dont have a 3d printer you can buy/find existing case and cut hole for lcd.

 # Coding